 It seems like everything is measured in hertz.
 Cordless phones and broadcast antennas are in megahertz, and computer power is measured in gigahertz.
 Power coming from the wall and television refresh rates are measured in hertz, too.
 This guy Hertz sure gets around.

 Hang around electricity long enough and you will hear all sorts of measurements: volts, watts, amps (amperes), coloumbs, ohms, hertz… and you might stop to think about how these things got their names.
 Every single one of those measurements comes from a pioneer in the field of electricity.
+You can get a quick rundown of the people who are immortalized by those names, here.

 The hertz was named for Heinrich Hertz, and if it weren’t for Herr Hertz, we wouldn’t have broadcasting, electric lights, or anything with a computer chip.
 He did a lot of research into early radio transmission.
 He discovered and understood a lot of how electricity flows from one place to another.